 As per predictions, mainstream use of 6G for the Internet should be available in 2030 at the earliest, when the technology itself would improve even more.
 This hardware bump would bring online video streaming services and online gaming to a whole different level.
 Furthermore, with the rate at which the online gaming industry is growing, the benefits of 6G will undoubtedly assist in making online casino gaming to the next level.
 Popular choices and games like Blackjack, roulette, or Baccarat combined with HTML5 and 6G, are expected to improve all segments of the games, both the visual appeal and feature lists, possibly even venturing into virtual reality gaming online.
 Thus, the future seems bright for the online gaming and entertainment industry with these technologies combined.

 6G is just part of a successful and mainstream solution for Internet-based communication, as the client/server devices need to be compatible with the new standard.
-Both hardware and software infrastructure needs complete upgrading and possible replacement of components, so this is not something quickly.
+Both hardware and software infrastructure need complete upgrading and possible replacement of components, so this is not something quickly.
 Current smartphone chipsets are an excellent example of how limited the processing power is for 6G and suggested specifications and requirements.
 When dealing with such an extreme amount of data, security also gets a serious do-over.
 Still, it is expected for artificial intelligence to play an essential role in that regard.
 6G will also support high-performance offline computing, which is currently not always feasible to process in the cloud.